 9. Offer to upgrade.
 When the Gift Coupon recipient calls to schedule their appointment, offer to add additional time or service for an additional fee.
 For example, a 30-minute coupon could be upgraded to 60 minutes, or an acupuncture treatment could include a take-home herbal tea.
 They see it as getting a bargain, such as a 60-minute massage for the cost of 30 minutes.
 Again, if your business is not time-based like massage, think of a low-cost, high-value upgrade that you can offer.

 10. Sell only high-quality Gift Coupons.
 Use full-color professional printing on large cards with envelopes, to increase the Gift Coupon’s perceived value.
 Or have plastic renewable gift cards made.

 12. A big seller in my massage practice is packets of 4 or 8 Gift Coupons for mini-massages – 15 or 30 minute sessions.
-People love these when they have lots of gifts for one occasion, such as a bridal party, or to keep on hand for last-minute gifts when they don’t have time to shop.
+People love these when they have lots of gifts for one occasion, such as a bridal shower, or to keep on hand for last-minute gifts when they don’t have time to shop.
 Recipients are always invited to upgrade to a longer session when they call to schedule.

 13. Set up a Gift Coupon Station.
 I have a special table that I decorate for each important Gift Coupon occasion – Valentines Day, Mothers Day, Fathers Day, Bridal, Graduation and Christmas.
 Include flowers and/or balloons; pens, envelopes & stamps (offer to mail for them); a sign, price list, sample GCs, extra gifts.